Layth17/tic-tac-toe/README.md

 - [x] Improved logging
 - [x] Performed action space analysis
 - [ ] Extend to 4x4
+- [ ] it might be necessary to write a better reward function if we are to extend

 -------------------------------
 ### The Ultimate Draw 3x3: